Sircjarr/Kt-Cmd-Args-Parser/README.md

 )
 ```

-#### Casting arg values
+### Casting arg values
 Note in the previous example that `numLives` is an `Int`.
 In its current state the app would return a `Result.Failure` with a `CmdArgsParseException` and print `error: Failed casting value for member 'numLives' with type kotlin.Int.
 Did you include the initializer() parameter?`.
 By default the parser does not handle casting the value of the arg.
 You must explicity cast them from `String` to the desired type and return it in the `initializer` parameter.
-You can also optionally add a validation check:

 ```kotlin
 val numLives: Int by parser.optionalArg(
     "-l", "--num-lives",